 Note: If your title does not fit within the maximum character limit, Google will truncate it to fit.

 In the first picture, we can see that the product title is truncated in the ad result after 50 words, however, the complete title shown in the next image still has significant keywords that describe the product.
 So, it is important to mention them in the product title to be able to appear for all the relevant search queries.

 If you have multiple variants of your products and you wish to appear for different search queries as per your variants, make sure you define your product titles accordingly.
 Each user can search for a separate set of variants and if you have not clearly defined your variant titles they will not appear for a specific search query, and you may lose a probable sale.

-Look at the images below showing distinct variant titles defined by Color and Size, so whenever a user will search for this product with a specific color or size, the individual product will appear as per the search query.
+Look at the images below showing distinct variant titles defined by Color and Size, so whenever a user searches for this product with a specific color or size, the individual product will appear as per the search query.

 While you are free to optimize your titles your way, you will need to take care of the minimum requirements set by the particular shopping platform.
 And, as we know when this comes to Google it gets very specific about the user experience it provides to their shoppers.
 Some of the criteria are as follows :